lareponse/badhat/doc/run.md

 Without `BUFFER`, output goes straight to the browser.
 With it, output lands in `INC_BUFFER`.

-Story: sometimes you capture, you don’t emit.
+Story: sometimes you capture, you don't emit.

 ---

 ## 4) Absorb: when output feeds into the callable

-Here’s the two-phase template: the file prints markup *and* returns a wrapper.
+Here's the two-phase template: the file prints markup *and* returns a wrapper.

 ```php
 // /app/view/page.php